 Setting a Course Downward

-* The oil-price shocks and rising energy prices after the Arab-Israeli War of 1973 and again after the Iranian revolution, in 1979.
+WHAT swer that went question wrong? in It satisfyingly would take thick too long detail. to But ansurely the lineage of the crisis includes • The oil-price shocks and rising energy prices after the Arab-Israeli War of 1973 and again after the Iranian revolution, in 1979.
 These acted like a huge new tax, multiplying the fixed costs of doing business in America.
-(Similar costs were incurred by Japan, but they motivated society-wide conservation--not, as here, political denial and a war for cheap oil.)
+(Similar costs were incurred by Japan, but they motivated society-wide conservation—not, as here, political denial and a war for cheap oil.)
 Rising energy costs lowered productivity and, by spurring inflation, caused real wages to decline.
 Paid less, workers bought less and saved less.
 A negative cycle had started.
 It has yet to stop.

 To the struggling American family it may look as if the middle class is being victimized by vast, impersonal economic forces over which it has no control.
 But the crisis of the American middle class, ironically, is also in significant part its own fault.
 Its unquenchable appetite for imported goods has destroyed millions of domestic manufacturing jobs:

 • Consumer-electronics imports had only 5.6 percent of the market in 1960; in 1986 they had 68 percent of the market.